xpqz/dyalog-docs/object-reference/docs/objects/spinner.md

 **Description**

 The Spinner object is a special Dyalog APL composite object that consists of an edit field and a pair of spin buttons.
 The user may enter a value by typing in the edit field and may adjust the value with the spin buttons.
 The Spinner may cycle through a pre-defined set of values specified by the [Items](../properties/items.md) property or through a range of values specified by the [Limits](../properties/limits.md) property.
-The [FieldType](../properties/fieldtype.md) property supports all of the standard data types, i.e. Char, Numeric, LongNumeric, Currency, Date, LongDate and Time.
+The [FieldType](../properties/fieldtype.md) property supports all of the standard data types, that is, Char, Numeric, LongNumeric, Currency, Date, LongDate, and Time.